Animal Biology 3A BIOL3001

 ■ scientific writing

 ■ ecological applications and tools

 The course will consist of lectures, laboratories and tutorials as arranged (the timetable varies from week to week).

-In addition, there are two residential field courses held in September and October - these may have residential or day field-work aspects.
+In addition, there are two field courses in September and October - these may have residential or day field-work aspects.

 BIOL4065 Marine & Freshwater Biology 3A and BIOL4137 Zoology 3A

 The course will be assessed by means of a 3-hour examination paper (60%) and in-course assessment (40%).
 The in-course assessment will include a class test, laboratory/fieldwork report/presentation, a poster presentation, an essay and a reflective statement.

 Main Assessment In: April/May